quorten/macsehw/hardware/fpga/bbu/README.md

   the same time.

 * Generate the PWM signals for sound output and disk drive speed control.
 Read directly from RAM buffers as required.
+Note that the Macintosh SE deprecated the alternate sound buffer found in previous compact Macintoshes.

 * Handle SCSI DMA transfers, if the mode is enabled by the ROM.
   However, as I understand it, the Macintosh SE ROM does not actually